-Fig. 7.-The Stack Rocks, South Wales.
+Fig. 7 .- THE STACK ROCKS, SOUTH WALES.

 The south-east coast of England resembles the east, but the western rises into bold cliffs of old red sandstone and granite.
-It is deficient in natural harbours, and cliffs of chalk alternate with stretches of marsh and flat tracts of clay; but immediately to the west of Selsey Bill the safe roadstead of Spithead opens out between the mainland and the Isle of Wight, communicating with the spacious harbour of Portsmouth and the well-sheltered estuary leading up to Southampton.
+It is deficient in natural harbours, and cliff chalk alternate with stretches of marsh and flat tracts of clay; but immediately to the west of Selsey Bill the safe roadstead of Spithead opens out between the mainland and the Isle of Wight, communicating with the spacious harbour of Portsmouth and the well-sheltered estuary leading up to Southampton.